 Portfolio Management Practices

-NEEA staff manages the portfolio to a set of portfolio metrics, developed by RPAC, that staff use to assess the health of the overall electric program portfolio, including short- and long-term savings, long-term equity factors, and short-term risk factors (detailed below.)
+NEEA staff manages the portfolio to a set of portfolio metrics, developed by RPAC, that staff use to assess the health of the overall electric program portfolio, including short- and long-term savings, long-term equity factors, and short-term risk factors (detailed below).
 The purpose of these metrics is to provide visibility to the nature of the regional investment portfolio and guide investment decisions.
 The NGAC manages portfolio-level decisions for the natural gas market transformation portfolio, and has input into dual-fuel program milestones.

 Within the market transformation portfolio, NEEA staff evaluates these five risk factors for each of its programs: